 The central area is an island located in the large lake and besides restaurants, cafes and souvenir shops, hosts an extensive and carefully cultured flower and tree garden.
 The Vietnamese love of beauty mixed with practicality is in strong evidence here.
 The flowering gardens proudly “show off” their myriad colors and beauty against the picturesque mountainous forest and are a big draw card for the Park.

-Alongside the flower beds is an orchard “rich in fruit trees”, including many exotic fruits such as Jujube harvest, star apples, papaya, longan, guava, lychee, pomelo, and other popular Vietnamese produce.
+Alongside the flower beds is an orchard “rich in fruit trees”, including many exotic fruits such as Jujube berries, star apples, papaya, longan, guava, lychee, pomelo, and other popular Vietnamese produce.
 The garden’s admission cost includes the fruit, so when in season, visitors may enjoy these wonderful treats for free – just be sure to choose carefully to avoid wastage.

 Visitors who are interested in experiencing what it is like to be a farmer can assist in planting new trees and vegetables as well as helping to care for the livestock kept here.
 While perhaps not a highlight for many foreign guests, it is an experience and education enjoyed by many students and families from the dense urban environment of Hanoi only a 100km or so distant.